TinnedTuna/PPUKYork/York/Meetings/2013/10/18/minutes.md

 protest (for a suitably non-violent definition of protest) can be illegal, regardless of state consent for the protest.

-Sephy wonders if DDoS should a legitimate form of protest?
+Sephy wonders if DDoS should be a legitimate form of protest?
 Or if, by Turner's definition, it is a legitimate (but currently illegal) form of protest.
 Adam notes that most people are afraid of protest, which he attributes primarily to a lack of understanding.